What is the UK Longitudinal Linkage Collaboration?

 Across the UK, thousands of people are taking part in longitudinal studies like NCDS, which follow participants over time.
 At the Centre for Longitudinal Studies (CLS), we run four studies – NCDS, the 1970 British Cohort Study, Next Steps, and Child of the New Century (also known as the Millennium Cohort Study).
 There are many other studies in the UK, similar to these.
 Among others, these include, Avon Longitudinal Study of Parents and Children, Generation Scotland, National Survey of Health and Development, Southall and Brent Revisited, Twins UK, UK Biobank and Understanding Society.

-Each study collects vital information which allows researchers to answer key questions about the factors which affect people’s experiences and circumstances throughout their lives.
-The UK LLC will bring together de-identified data from many of these studies including the four studies we run at CLS, together with linked administrative data, into a single database which will be available to approved researchers for approved research projects.
-Combining the data from these studies together will make the data even more valuable, creating a resource which will further increase the potential for research.
-For more details see About adding other information and refer to the UK LLC privacy policy.
+The UK LLC brings together de-identified data from many of these studies including the four studies we run at CLS, together with linked administrative data, into a single database available to approved researchers for approved research projects.
+Combining the data from these studies together makes the data even more valuable, creating a resource which will significantly increase the potential for research.
+UK LLC was initially created as a research resource to support researchers doing priority research to help understand the impacts of the COVID-19 pandemic and develop new treatments.
+UK LLC has now received further funding from the Economic and Social Research Council and the Medical Research Council, to make linked study data available for any ethically approved research which is in the public benefit – not just research into COVID-19.